yGazhala/mail-app/README.md

 3. To compile package files and run the local dev-server, execute: `npm start`.

-4. Open your browser and type in the new window: `localhost:8080`.
+4. Open in your browser: `localhost:8080`.

 When the dev-server runs, it tracks all changes in the source code (`frontend` directory) and updates the results in the browser.